 So some simple tips on proofreading for typos.

-- Read it backwards.
-This trick is effective, because the brain processes patterns, not logical sequencing.
+- Read it backward.
+This trick is effective because the brain processes patterns, not logical sequencing.
 If you read left to right, the brain will see a pattern in the sentence and not recognize small errors such as a typo.
-Reading backwards, there is no discernable pattern and it thus becomes much easier to pick up typos (Japanese readers read from right to left and thus need to reverse the process).
+Reading backward, there is no discernable pattern and it thus becomes much easier to pick up typos (Japanese readers read from right to left and thus need to reverse the process).
 This process is tedious and better suited for shorter pieces.
 Longer pieces of writing may be more problematic.
-However, it it’s an important document, and getting it right is imperative, you may want to try this technique.
+However, it’s an important document, and getting it right is imperative, you may want to try this technique.

 Tags: being a virtual assistant, My Own Virtual Assistant, MyOwnVA, Proofreading, Proofreading and Editing